ImperialCodez/FiveMScripts/ig-gunrack/README.md

 Allows police to add and open gun racks.
 Gun racks are hidden from other non-police players.

+Allows Certain Members of the Higher Power to Create Keys just Add there CitizenID in the Config
+Example:
+'1234567',
+'1234567'

 # Keys

 - To use keys you need to first cut them using a cutting machine